Let's Explore Kubernetes:

 Introduction

-Now Tommy has a standardised way to package his ingredients, kitchen utensils and any other equipment needed for making his famous burger.
+Tommy now has a standardised way to package his ingredients, kitchen utensils, and other equipment for making his famous burger.

 In this section: